Meet Gerber’s 2022 Spokesbaby - NewsBreak

 The company’s 2022 Gerber Spokesbaby is Baby Isa of Oklahoma.
 She now fills the important and honorary role on Gerber’s Executive Committee as Chief Growing Officer (CGO).

-The company says Isa captivated the judges with her overwhelming happiness and bright, shining personality.These are the top baby names in Indiana for 2022
+The company says Isa captivated the judges with her overwhelming happiness and bright, shining personality.LA hospital sued for racism in death of Black mother

 Now Isa will work with Gerber to help the next generation of babies grow and thrive.
 She will have the opportunity to serve as the official Chief Taste Tester to taste and review new baby food products and provide the Gerber executive team with “advice” about what babies need for the future, according to the company.